DKlaper/gsw-DepParser/README.md

 It assumes that input is utf-8 encoded and uses "\n" (Unix) line endings

-Advanced Usage: Clustering
+Advanced Usage
 =================================

 CHANGE FEATURE SETTINGS

-to change the feature settings go to Source/Features.py and change DEFAULTFEATURES = [["BrownCluster"], ["BrownCluster", 10]] each list element is a feature the format is ["Feature name", arg1, arg2] for BrownCluster it is  ["BrownCluster", prefixLength, clusterfilepath]
+Go to Source/Settings.py and change the corresponding values to change settings of the parser.
+NOTE that this may require retraining of the model to have the desired effect!
+To change the features present in the CoNLL feature column change DEFAULTFEATURES = [["BrownCluster", 4], ["BrownCluster", 100], ["PronounciatonStem", 6]]

+This takes a brown cluster prefix of 4 then one with the full string (prefix = 100 is full string with C=100) and the pronunciation normalization with a 6 character prefix.
+So you can change the number of features by adding and removing entries, as well as the prefix lengths.

 CREATE NEW CLUSTERING